Practical Blind Image Denoising via Swin-Conv-UNet and Data Synthesis: Experiments

 \paragraph{Implementation details.} For the high quality image dataset, we use the same training dataset consisting of Waterloo Exploration Database~\cite{ma2016gmad}, DIV2K~\cite{agustsson2017ntire}, and Flick2K~\cite{lim2017enhanced} for training.
 The settings of SwinT and Rconv blocks are same to those in SwinIR and DRUNet, respectively.
 Following the common setting, we generate the noisy image by adding AWGN with a certain noise level and separately learn a denoising model for each noise level.
 The parameters are optimized by minimizing the L1 loss with Adam optimizer~\cite{kingma2014adam}.
 The learning rate starts from 1e-4 and and decays by a factor of 0.5 every 200,000 iterations and finally ends with 3.125e-6.
 The patch size and batch size are set to 128$\times$128 and 24, respectively.
 We first train the model with noise level 25 and then finetune the model for other noise levels.
 All experiments are implemented by PyTorch 1.7.1.
 It takes about three days to train a denoising model on four NVIDIA RTX 2080 Ti GPUs.

 \begin{spacing}{1.5} \end{spacing}

 \textbf{Grayscale Gaussian denoising.} Table~\ref{table_denoising_grayscale} reports the PSNR results of different methods on the widely-used Set12~\cite{zhang2017beyond}, BSD68~\cite{MartinFTM01,roth2009fields}, Urban100~\cite{huang2015single} datasets for noise levels 15, 25 and 50.
-The compared methods include DnCNN~\cite{zhang2017beyond}, IRCNN~\cite{zhang2017learning}, FFDNet~\cite{zhang2018ffdnet}, $\text{N}^3$Net~\cite{plotz2018neural}, NLRN~\cite{liu2018non}, RNAN~\cite{zhang2019rnan}, FOCNet~\cite{jia2019focnet}, DAGL~\cite{mou2021dynamic}, DRUNet~\cite{zhang2021plug} and SwinIR~\cite{liang2021swinir}.
+The compared methods include DnCNN~\cite{zhang2017beyond}, FFDNet~\cite{zhang2018ffdnet}, $\text{N}^3$Net~\cite{plotz2018neural}, NLRN~\cite{liu2018non}, RNAN~\cite{zhang2019rnan}, FOCNet~\cite{jia2019focnet}, DAGL~\cite{mou2021dynamic}, DRUNet~\cite{zhang2021plug}, SwinIR~\cite{liang2021swinir} and Restormer~\cite{zamir2022restormer}.
 We note that $\text{N}^3$Net, NLRN, RNAN and SwinIR explicitly employ non-local module design in order to capture non-local image prior for better denoising performance.
 It can be seen that our SCUNet achieves significantly better PSNR results than other methods for all the noise levels on the three datasets.
-Specifically, SCUNet surpasses DnCNN, IRCNN and FFDNet by an average PSNR of 0.6dB on Set12, 0.3dB on BSD68 and 1.6dB on Urban100, and produces a substantial PSNR gain over state-of-the-art DAGL, DRUNet and SwinIR.
-Since images from Urban100 are rich in repetitive structures, such a large improvement on Urban100 over BSD68 indicates that SCUNet has an advantage of modeling non-local image prior.
+Specifically, SCUNet surpasses DnCNN and FFDNet by an average PSNR of 0.6dB on Set12, 0.3dB on BSD68 and 1.6dB on Urban100, and produces a substantial PSNR gain over state-of-the-art DAGL, DRUNet, SwinIR and Restormer.
+Since images from Urban100 are rich in repetitive structures, such a large improvement on Urban100 over BSD68 indicates that SCUNet is good at modeling non-local image prior.

 To qualitatively evaluate the proposed SCUNet, we provide the denoising results of different methods on classical image ``\textit{Barbara}'' from Set12 dataset with noise level 50 in Fig.~\ref{fig:grayscale}.
 Note that we also include the traditional model-based methods BM3D~\cite{dabov2007image} and WNNM~\cite{gu2014weighted} for comparison since they are based on non-local priors.
 We have the following observations.
 First, WNNM produces much better visual results than some of the deep denoising methods such as DnCNN, FFDNet, RNAN and FOCNet.
 Second, while DAGL, DRUNet and SwinIR have better PSNR results than WNNM, they fail to recover some of the repetitive lines which indicates they still have limits in non-local prior modeling.
 Third, our SCUNet produces more visually pleasant results than others which further verifies the effectiveness of SCUNet for modeling image non-locality.